2.6 C

 Conclusion

-Despite not having been born in Stockholm, Gustav Vasa’s contributions to Swedish history and culture have a significant impact on the city’s identity.
+Despite not having been born in Stockholm, Gustav Vasa’s contributions to Swedish history and culture have had a significant impact on the city’s identity.

 Related Content